 Jesus drew His inspiration for His teaching from God Himself.
 He recognized that God does not distinguish in His mercy, and neither can we.
 “But I tell you, love your enemies … so that you may be sons of your Father in heaven.
 For He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matthew 5:44-45).
 Jesus saw in nature God’s mercy toward all humanity, and He calls upon His followers to imitate God: “Be merciful, just as your Father also is merciful” (Luke 6:36).

 But that makes us uncomfortable.
 We want to believe that God loves us because we’re on the inside.
 Of course, we want Him to love those like us because they also are inside the line—they are our neighbors.
 But those who hate us?
-God must certainly feel differently toward the evil and unrighteous.
+God must certainly feel differently toward the evil and unrighteous, right?
 No—not according to Jesus.
-He sends His sun and rain on everyone.
-His mercy extends to all humanity without distinction, and we must follow His example.
+He sends His sunlight and rain on everyone.
+His mercy extends to all of humanity without distinction, and we must follow His example.

 Father, You send Your sun and rain on us all to show Your great mercy.
 May we be merciful as You are merciful to everyone.
 May we demonstrate our love for You by how we love others who are created in Your image.
 Amen.